Skip to main content

 POST /v1/trademarks/batchNo

-Reference data endpoints (offices, jurisdictions, statuses) change very rarely.
+Reference data endpoints (offices, jurisdictions, classifications) change very rarely.
 Cache these aggressively with a long TTL.

 Cache-Control Headers